opendaylight/releng-builder/docs/jenkins.rst

 Where <new-project> should be the same name as your project's git repo in Gerrit.
 If your project is called "aaa" then create a new jjb/aaa directory.

-Next we will create <new-project>.yaml as follows:
+Next we will create <new-project>.yaml as follows (updated for current defaults: Java 17, Maven 3.9).
+Use lf-maven / lf-* grouped templates when possible; explicit list below is illustrative:

 .. code-block:: yaml

     ---
     - project:
-        name: <NEW_PROJECT>-carbon
+        name: <NEW_PROJECT>-<stream>
+        project: '<NEW_PROJECT>'         # Gerrit repo short name
+        project-name: '<NEW_PROJECT>'    # Historical alias (keep identical)
+        stream: <CURRENT_RELEASE_STREAM>
+        branch: 'master'

         jobs:
-          - '{project-name}-clm-{stream}'
-          - '{project-name}-integration-{stream}'
+          - '{project-name}-verify-{stream}-{maven}-{java-version}'
           - '{project-name}-merge-{stream}'
+          - '{project-name}-sonar'
-          - '{project-name}-verify-{stream}-{maven}-{jdks}'
+          - '{project-name}-distribution-check-{stream}'

-        project: '<NEW_PROJECT>'
-        project-name: '<NEW_PROJECT>'
-        stream: carbon
-        branch: 'master'
-        jdk: openjdk8
-        jdks:
-          - openjdk8
+          - '{project-name}-validate-autorelease-{stream}'

+        java-version: openjdk17
         maven:
-          - mvn33:
+          - mvn39:
-              mvn-version: 'mvn33'
+              mvn-version: 'mvn39'
         mvn-settings: '<NEW_PROJECT>-settings'
         mvn-goals: 'clean install -Dmaven.repo.local=/tmp/r -Dorg.ops4j.pax.url.mvn.localRepository=/tmp/r'
-        mvn-opts: '-Xmx1024m -XX:MaxPermSize=256m'
+        mvn-opts: '-Xmx2g'
         dependencies: 'odlparent-merge-{stream},yangtools-merge-{stream},controller-merge-{stream}'
         email-upstream: '[<NEW_PROJECT>] [odlparent] [yangtools] [controller]'
         archive-artifacts: ''

-    - project:
-        name: <NEW_PROJECT>-sonar
-        jobs:
-          - '{project-name}-sonar'

-        project: '<NEW_PROJECT>'
-        project-name: '<NEW_PROJECT>'
-        branch: 'master'
-        mvn-settings: '<NEW_PROJECT>-settings'
-        mvn-goals: 'clean install -Dmaven.repo.local=/tmp/r -Dorg.ops4j.pax.url.mvn.localRepository=/tmp/r'
-        mvn-opts: '-Xmx1024m -XX:MaxPermSize=256m'

-Replace all instances of <new-project> with the name of your project.
+Replace placeholders (<NEW_PROJECT>, <stream>) with the name of your project and release stream.
 This will create the jobs with the default job types we recommend for Java projects.
-If your project is participating in the simultanious-release and ultimately will be included in the final distribution, it is required to add the following job types into the job list for the release you are participating.
+If your project is participating in the simultaneous release and will be included in the final distribution, ensure the following job types are present.

 .. code-block:: yaml